liferay/liferay-mobile-sdk/ios/README.md

 1. [Download](https://github.com/liferay/liferay-mobile-sdk/releases/) the
 latest version of `liferay-ios-sdk.zip`.

-2. Unzip the file into your XCode project.
+2. Unzip the file into your Xcode project.

-3. Within XCode, right click on your project and click on *Add Files to 'Project Name'*.
+3. Within Xcode, right click on your project and click on *Add Files to 'Project Name'*.

 4. Add both `core` and `v62` folders.
 The `v62` folder name can change for each